gitpcl/proffy/README.md

     $ npm install --save

 ##### 3. Running the project.
-    $ npm start
+    $ npm run dev

 ##### 4. Open the browser on *URL*.
     http://localhost:5500/

-##### :grey_exclamation: Observation: the databsae clean.
-In case you register a teaher and subsequently decide to clean the database, delete "database.db" file.
-After, run the command to create it again:
+##### :grey_exclamation: Observation: If you decide to clean the database, delete "database.db" file.
+After, run the command to recreate it:
     $ node src/database/db.js

 ## 💻 Setting up your enviroment: